New Nanny Guidance and Building Your Career

 It’s important to remember that as a new nanny, you are not alone!

 The nanny community is supportive and generous in providing advice and guidance.
-A quick search on Facebook will reveal a host of groups that offer guidance and support.
+A quick search on Facebook will reveal various groups offering guidance and support.

 Our top pick is UK Nanny: It’s a strong and supportive community of nannies that offers events and training opportunities throughout the year.